zhosti/CarNavigator/README.md

 OR

-If you get file from the zip Ivan_Zhostov_Frontend_Developer.zip folder run `npm install`
+If you get file from the zip Ivan_Zhostov_Front-end_Developer.zip folder run `npm install`

 # Improvments